 Tuesday September 19- Dance class – performance – free time

 Dance class from 10.00-12.00 followed by a performance of the local folk dance group.
-Time to browse around in Gaziantep.
+Time to browse around in Gaziantep (no lunch provided).
 We can give you some suggestions, because there is enough to explore on your own or just enjoy the excellent food.
 No dinner provided.